littleactuary/littleactuary.github.io/_posts/blog/2015-11-30-some-things-about-writing-R-programs.md

 }
 {% endhighlight %}

 Using the second option, when you need to find and modify your loop, you just need to jump into your R script and search (`Ctrl + F`) "ii".
-With the first option, a search of "i" letter in your whole script seems desperate.
+With the first option, doing a search of "i" letter in your whole script seems desperate.

 ### #4: Using list()
 If you have many variables to work with in your program, you should group them into lists.
-The two basic lists are `input()`and `output()`.
-In the above example of pricing, you can create one list for variables of each method:
+The two basic lists are `input()`and `output()` but you are not obligated to stay with these two.
+In the above example of pricing, you can create one list for variables of each method.
+By doing so, each method is somehow similar to an object.

 {% highlight r %}
 output.method1 <- list()
 output.method2 <- list()
 {% endhighlight %}

-To declare a variable that will be used in the method 1:
+To declare variables that will be used in the method 1:
 {% highlight r %}
+output.method1$name <- "historical method"
-output.method1$premium <- ...
+output.method1$premium <- mean(frequency)*mean(severity)
 {% endhighlight %}

 For listing all elements of this list